A place where amazing things Get Done!

 15.Tschok Wangan

 16.Yakhni, a yoghurt-based mutton gravy without turmeric or chilli powder.
 The dish is primarily flavoured with bay leaves, cloves and cardamom seeds.
-This is a mild, subtle dish eaten with rice often accompanied with a more spicy side dish.
+This is a mild, subtle dish eaten with rice often accompanied with a spicier side dish.

 Tea drinking forms a very important of Kashmiri Pandit cuisine and often takes the place of dessert.
 Two important types of tea are Kehwa (sweet green tea with cardamom and almonds) and Sheer Chai (referred as Noon Chai by Kashmiri Muslims, it is a salty pink tea with almonds).
 Such teas are usually taken with baked breads such as Kulcha, Katlam, Roth or Bakarkhani in Kashmiri Pandit cuisine.